devpg/devpg.github.io/index.md

 # Hi!
 I'm André Neubauer.

-I’ve been shaping tech environments for more than 15 years, bringing technology and business together.
-During that time, I’ve worked for startup’s, scaleup’s, up to big corporations.
-I have profound experience in software engineering and even more experience on the leadership side.
-In this role, I’m building and guiding organizations and transforming companies and their business on a tactical and strategic level.
-In recent years I was primarily working as a Chief Technology Officer.
+For close to 20 years, I have seamlessly blended technology and business, defining the technical landscapes from nimble startups to established corporations.
+My expertise ranges from software engineering - the beginning of my career - to the broader strokes of technical leadership, which is my focus for the last decade.
+As a Chief Technology Officer, I’ve charted the course for organizations, steering transformational initiatives at both tactical and strategic tiers.

-I've studied informatics and, later on, business economics.
-Yet to say, my focus is still on technology.
-I have a strong passion for technical topics, especially technology trends and their usage to drive innovation.
-Besides that, I've led various projects, from technical migrations to post-acquisition integrations.
-Finally, I'm an advocate of modern leadership and progressive organizational design.
+My academic pursuits in informatics and later on business economics only sharpened my intrinsic passion for technology for building successful businesses.
+I am particularly keen on technology trends and their potential to drive innovation.
+Over the years, I've successfully helmed diverse projects, spanning from new products over technical migrations to complex post-acquisition integrations.

+I’m a staunch proponent of modern leadership and progressive organizational design.
 I have extensive experience in transforming organizations into sustainable technology powerhouses.

-I like to share my experience at conferences and support companies - as advisor and business angel - in mastering their technical challenges.
+Next to being Chief Technology Officer at Trusted Shops - Europe's leading trust brand - I also use my wealth of experience to actively support companies, both as a tech advisor and a business angel, in conquering their technological hurdles.

-Don't hesitate to reach out to me.
-I'm always open for a chat.
+Let's connect!

 {% include latest.md %}